NUStreaming/CMCD-DASH/readme.md

 - Navigate to the `dash-test/` folder
 - Install the dependencies using `npm install`
 - Edit `network_profile` in `package.json` to specify the desired bandwidth profile for the test.
 The list of available bandwidth profiles are given in `dash-test/tc-network-profiles/`
-- Edit the max capacity value `maxCapacityBitsPerS` for the rate control in `cmcd_server/nginx/cmcd_njs.js` according to the selected bandwidth profile.
-Reload NGINX since we made a configuration change
+- Edit `maxCapacityBitsPerS` in `cmcd-server/nginx/cmcd_njs.js` according to the selected bandwidth profile.
+Reload the NGINX config since we made a configuration change
 - Edit `client_profile` in `package.json` to specify the desired client profile (with CMCD or NO CMCD).
 There are two client profiles:
     - client_profile_join_test_with_cmcd.js
     - client_profile_join_test_no_cmcd.js
 - Update the setup parameters in the two client profile files based on the target scenario, such as the numberof clients (`numClient`), minimum buffer (`minBufferGlobal`), maximum buffer (`maxBufferGlobal`), video location (`url`) and segment duration (`segmentDuration`).
 The set of video datasets are located in `cmcd-server/nginx/media/vod/`
-- Start a test using `npm run test-multiple-clients` (note that testing is done in Chrome headless mode by default)
+- Start a test using `npm run test-multiple-clients`.
+Note that testing is done in Chrome headless mode by default
 - Alternatively, to do a batch test with consecutive repeated runs for CMCD and NO CMCD (e.g. a batch test of 5 CMCD and 5 NO CMCD runs), update the parameters in the two client profile files and `batch_test.sh` and then run the batch test script with `sudo bash batch_test.sh`
     - Note that the parameter values in `batch_test.sh` will overwrite those in `package.json`, hence there is no need to edit the latter for this batch test run
-    - Also note that the `jq` tool must be installed to use this batch test script: `sudo apt-get install jq`
+    - Note that the `jq` tool must be installed to use this batch test script: `sudo apt-get install jq`
+    - If the batch test script is terminated prematurely, the background Chrome processes need to be killed
-- Once the runs are finished, clear any previous tc setup using `sudo bash tc-network-profiles/kill.sh` (this mustbe run before starting any new run)
+- Once the runs are finished, clear any previous tc setup using `sudo bash tc-network-profiles/kill.sh` (this must be run before starting any new run)
 - On completing the test run, results are generated in the `results/<timestamp>_multiple_clients/` folder orderedby the test run’s timestamp
-- To generate summary results across all clients in a test run, first navigate to the `results/folder` and then run `python generate_summary.py`
+- To generate summary results across all clients in a test run, first navigate to the `results/` folder and then run `python generate_summary.py`

-## Component Details
+## Other Component Details

 There are three main components in this setup and they correspond to the three main sub-folders: